Barracuda09/SATPI/README.md

     make clean

+If you like to try DVBAPI (but be aware it still buggy), use:

+    make debug LIBDVBCSA=yes

 If you like to build the documentation, use:

     make docu   (!! you need Doxygen and Graphviz/dot !!)

+If you like to build the UML documentation, use:

+    make plantuml   (!! you need PlantUML !!)

 Usage
 -----